slowernews/wisdom-tldr/chapters/0_intro.md

 You are not behind, you are on a different path.

 The destiny will be revealed as you start walking.
+Pull yourself together and take total ownership for everything in your life.
 Cancel your pity party, no one is coming to save you.
-Pull yourself together and take total ownership for everything in your life.
-You may not be where you want to be, but thank god you’re not where you use to be.

      DESTINY = EFFORT + SURRENDER

 Hints:

 - Passion is made not found.
-Instead of looking for your life’s purpose, experience more and look for things that will stretch you, engage you, and teach you.
+Instead of looking for your life’s purpose, experience more and look for things that will stretch you.
+- We say we try to get better but if look at your behaviour you’ll see you actually are trying to to stay the same.
+The longer you are living on autopilot, the harder the future is going to be.
+The biggest comeback is making yourself feel like yourself again.
 - Fear is your guide.
 The more fear you feel, the more you will know you are on the right track.
 The things that scare you the most are the things you most need to do.
-Mitigate risks.
-Some people just have larger comfort zones.
+But mitigate risks, some people just have larger comfort zones.
 Become unconfortable but when life gets blurry, just adjust your focus.
 Random wandering will not move you forward.
 Pick one thing and stick with it to completion.
+- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
+Focus on financial freedom first but but your happiness before goals.
 - The trouble with setting goals is that you’re constantly working toward what you used to want.
 Old keys won’t open new doors.
-Better to admit you walked to the wrong door than spend your life in the wrong room.
+Better to admit you walked to the wrong door than spending your life in the wrong room.
 - It’s easier to ask forgiveness than to get permission.
-- We say we try to get better but if look at your behaviour you’ll see you actually are trying to to stay the same.
-The longer you are living on autopilot, the harder the future is going to be.
-The biggest comeback is making yourself feel like yourself again.
-- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
-Focus on financial freedom first.
-Put your happiness before goals.

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu [-571]*

 > *"What we think, we become." (...)
 "I can think, I can wait and I can fast."
--- Siddahrta Gautama (Buddha) [-564]*
+-- (buddha) Siddahrta Gautama [-564]*

 > *"A man’s character is his fate."
 -- Heraclitus [-535]*